Get Support If You're a Caregiver

 You don’t need to do it all yourself.
 Ask family members, friends, and neighbors to share caregiving tasks.

 There are also professional and volunteer services that can help.
-For example:
+For example, you can:

 - Check out these community-based services for older adults and caregivers — like transportation, meals, and caregiver support programs